DevL/Pyby/README.md

 #### [`reject`](https://ruby-doc.org/core-3.1.1/Enumerable.html#method-i-reject)

 Returns the elements for which the predicate function is falsy.

-Without a function, returns an enumerator by calling to_enum.
+Without a predicate function, returns an enumerator by calling to_enum.

 #### [`take`](https://ruby-doc.org/core-3.1.1/Enumerable.html#method-i-take)